aig-hagen/aig_graph_component/README.md

 npm run build
 ```
 _The `customElement` option in [vite.config.ts](./vite.config.ts) has to be set to `true`._

+Depending on whether you want to build the **Custom Element** with the *CLI* functionality
+or without it (and therefore with a menu bar on top) you have to choose the corresponding method in [main.ce.ts](src/main.ce.ts).

 For more commands refer to the scripts section in [package.json](./package.json).